Quenched limits for the fluctuations of transient random walks in random environment on Z: Appendix

-and similarly $ \Ep[M\ee^{\gamma H}\indic{H\geq h}|H=S]\leq C'' E[\ee^{\gamma H}\indic{H\geq h-1}] $ which brings us back to the situation where $M'_1$ and $M_2$ would be constants.
-Thus, it remains to prove~\eqref{eqn:borneM'1} and, first, justify why introducing the convenient condition $\{H=S\}$ is harmless.
+and similarly $ \Ep[M\ee^{\gamma H}\indic{H\geq h}|H=S]\leq C'' E[\ee^{\gamma H}\indic {H\geq h-1}] $ which brings us back to the situation where $M'_1$ and $M_2$ would be constants.
+Thus, it remains to prove \eqref{eqnborneM12} and, first, justify why introducing the convenient condition $\{H=S\}$ is harmless.

-Like in Lemma~\ref{lem:tail_z}, the condition $\{H=S\}$ is typically satisfied when $H$ is large; thus it suffices to note that the contribution to the expectations of small values of $H$ is not too significant.
+As in Lemma~\ref{lemtailz}, the condition $\{H=S\}$ is typically satisfied when $H$ is large; thus it suffices to note that the contribution to the expectations of small values of~$H$ is not too significant.
 Let $\ell=\ell(h)\defeq\frac{1}{\gamma}\log h$.
 We have